mrismanaziz/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.